10 Best Undervalued Energy Stocks for December 2025

 Risk Factors

-• Regulatory risks affecting pipeline operations and tariff structures
+• Regulatory changes affecting pipeline operations and tariffs

 Stock #5: Canadian Natural Resources Limited (CNQ)